-Born near Sullivan, Missouri on September 3, 1820, to William and Elizabeth Collins Hearst, George was the oldest of three children.
-Two years later, his sister Martha (nicknamed Patsy,) was born and later a younger brother Philip arrived, who was unfortunately crippled from birth.
-From a young age, George worked on the family farm and received very little formal schooling.
+Born near Sullivan, Missouri, on September 3, 1820, to William and Elizabeth Collins Hearst, George was the oldest of three children.
+Two years later, his sister Martha (nicknamed Patsy) was born, and later a younger brother, Philip, arrived, who was unfortunately crippled from birth.
+From a young age, George worked on the family farm and received minimal formal schooling.

 Though Hearst was said to have had a lifelong interest in books, he had only rudimentary reading abilities.
 However, even without a formal education, Hearst was no dummy, as the world would soon see.

-When George was 26, his father William Hearst died owing some $10,000 to his creditors.
-George immediately took on the responsibility for caring for his mother, younger sister, and crippled brother.
+When George was 26, his father, William Hearst died owing some $10,000 to his creditors.
+George immediately took on the responsibility of caring for his mother, younger sister, and crippled brother.

-Before long, George had improved on the farm’s profitability, opened a small store and leased a couple of prospective lead mines.
-The oldest economic endeavor in Missouri, lead had been mined in the area since 1715.
-Hearst had been interested in the mines since he was a child and once he bought the lead mines, he began to study the mining business in earnest.
-His mines prospered, producing both lead and copper and within two years he was able to pay off his father’s debt.
+Before long, George had improved on the farm’s profitability, opened a small store, and leased a couple of prospective lead mines.
+The oldest economic endeavor in Missouri, the lead had been mined in the area since 1715.
+Hearst had been interested in the mines since he was a child, and once he bought the lead mines, he began to study the mining business in earnest.
+His mines prospered, producing both lead and copper, and within two years, he was able to pay off his father’s debt.

-Having much better luck, Hearst soon found a rich gold-bearing quartz ledge between Grass Valley and Nevada City.
-Naming his new mine Merrimac Hill after a river in Missouri, the claim was exceptionally rich and with his former lead mining experience, Hearst quickly developed new and better ways to extract the gold.
-When the Merrimack hit water, it temporarily halted the mining, but the lucky Hearst had already found another rich claim that he named the Potisi.
-By the end of the year, Hearst had used his mining proceeds to become a part owner in the first theater in nearby Nevada City and later, established a general store in Sacramento.
+Hearst soon found a rich gold-bearing quartz ledge between Grass Valley and Nevada City with much better luck.
+Naming his new mine Merrimac Hill after a river in Missouri, the claim was exceptionally rich, and with his former lead mining experience, Hearst quickly developed new and better ways to extract the gold.
+When the Merrimack hit water, it temporarily halted the mining, but the lucky Hearst had already found another rich claim he named the Potosi.
+By the end of the year, Hearst had used his mining proceeds to become a part-owner in the first theater in nearby Nevada City and later established a general store in Sacramento.

 Always on the lookout for the rich finds, when word came about the rich silver finds in Nevada, Hearst went to investigate in 1859.
-Obviously impressed, he sold his share of the LeCompton Mine and bought a one-sixth interest in the Ophir Mine in what is now Washoe County.
-The mining camp that sprang up around the mine was first called Ophir, before being changed to Silver City, then Virginia City.
-Moving to Virginia City, he focused on solving the problem of separating silver and gold from the ore.
-In March of the next year, when the first silver was smelted from the Ophir, it touched off the “Washoe Rush” as thousands of miners flocked from California to Nevada.
+Impressed, he sold his share of the LeCompton Mine and bought a one-sixth interest in the Ophir Mine in Washoe County.
+The mining camp that sprang up around the mine was called Ophir before being changed to Silver City, then Virginia City.
+Moving to Virginia City, he focused on separating silver and gold from the ore.
+In March of the following year, when the first silver was smelted from the Ophir, it touched off the “Washoe Rush” as thousands of miners flocked from California to Nevada.
 Soon, the entire region was referred to as the “Comstock Lode.”

-As his career was peaking, Hearst received word that his mother was ill and returned to Missouri in June 1860.
-Spending most of his time with her until she died in early, 1861, he met a young neighbor and schoolteacher named Phoebe Elizabeth Apperson.
-Enchanted with the 19-year-old girl, her parents were not so happy, believing that he was much too old for her.
-However, the two eloped on June 15, 1862, and the two soon headed to California, where they lived at the Lick House in San Francisco, a famous hotel of the time.
+As his career peaked, Hearst received word that his mother was ill and returned to Missouri in June 1860.
+Spending most of his time with her until she died in early 1861, he met a young neighbor and schoolteacher named Phoebe Elizabeth Apperson.
+Enchanted with the 19-year-old girl, her parents were not so happy, believing that he was too old for her.
+However, the two eloped on June 15, 1862, and the two soon headed to California, where they lived at the Lick House in San Francisco, a famous hotel.
 A year later, the couple had a son on April 29, 1863 – William Randolph Hearst.
 As George continued to deal with his various mining interests, Phoebe remained in San Francisco.

-Though Hearst had no political experience, he was nominated to the State Assembly and won a seat representing San Francisco as a Democrat in 1865.
-During his two years in office, he acquired the 48,000 acre Piedra Blanca Ranch at San Simeon, California and later bought several adjoining ranches that would later become the site of the famed Hearst Castle.
+Though Hearst had no political experience, he was nominated to the State Assembly and represented San Francisco as a Democrat in 1865.
+During his two years in office, he acquired the 48,000 acre Piedra Blanca Ranch at San Simeon, California.
+He later bought several adjoining ranches that would later become the site of the famed Hearst Castle.

-Two years later the prosperous Ophir Mine began to decline and it was thought by some that the Comstock Lode had finally been exhausted.
+Two years later, the prosperous Ophir Mine began to decline, and some thought that the Comstock Lode had finally been exhausted.
 Hearst returned to San Francisco to look after his real estate investments and began to apply his mining expertise to assessing the value of prospective mining ventures.
 Traveling all over the American West, he received high fees for his services and sometimes invested his money if the prospects looked bright enough.
-Hearst frequently invested with a man named James B. Haggin and eventually the pair formed a mining partnership.
+Hearst frequently invested with a man named James B. Haggin, and eventually the pair formed a mining partnership.

 The first well-off mine that they partnered on was the Ontario in Utah in 1872.
-Though extremely expensive to develop and operate in the beginning, it would later make them millions of dollars.
+Though extremely expensive to develop and operate initially, it would later make them millions of dollars.

-Hearst continued to invest in other mines, including the San Luis Mine in Mexico that proved to be extremely profitable.
+Hearst continued to invest in other mines, including the San Luis Mine in Mexico that proved to be highly profitable.

-In 1878 Hearst began developing the Piedra Blanca Ranch in southern California which he had purchased in 1865.
-His son, William, would later develop the site even further into the palatial retreat known as San Simeon.
+In 1878 Hearst began developing the Piedra Blanca Ranch in southern California, which he had purchased in 1865.
+His son, William, would later develop the site into the palatial retreat known as San Simeon.

 In 1880, George acquired the small San Francisco Examiner as repayment for a gambling debt.
 Though he had little interest in the publishing business, he kept it because he felt the Democratic Party needed a friendly newspaper in San Francisco.

-The next year, Hearst’s name was submitted for the Governor of California.
+The following year, Hearst’s name was submitted for the Governor of California.
 Though he lost the election, his political days were not yet over.
 In 1885, he ran for Senator, but again he lost.
 However, in early 1886, when Senator John F. Miller died in office, Hearst was appointed to fill the vacancy.
-Hearst was elected by the popular vote to the Senate in November 1886 and for the next six years, he and Phoebe lived in Washington D.C.
+The popular vote elected Hearst to the Senate in November 1886, and for the next six years, he and Phoebe lived in Washington D.C.

 While still in office, Hearst died in Washington D.C. on February 28, 1891.
 He is buried at Cypress Lawn Memorial Park in Colma, California.
 His wife, Phoebe, and his son, William Randolph Hearst, were also buried there later.

-In 1899, a publication produced by the University of California described Hearst thusly:
+In 1899, a publication produced by the University of California described Hearst like this:

 Mr. Hearst was a man of strong common sense.
 He was simple, genial, companionable.
 He had a lively vein of humor.
 He was hopeful and courageous.
 His heart was kindly, forgiving, humane.
 He was an excellent judge of character, readily detecting the true from the counterfeit.
 In physique, he was tall and striking in appearance.
 His energy, thrift and success, his integrity, manliness, and unostentation, mark him out as a representative American.”